-This work consists of installing or removing traffic sign(s) on a single post at the locations indicated on the Plans or as directed by the Engineer.
+This work consists of installing or removing traffic sign(s) on a single post or other type of pole at the locations indicated on the Plans or as directed by the Engineer.
 This specification also includes installation of posts in boring holes constructed under other items.